Otto Frank: Post-war life

 After Anne Frank's death was confirmed in the summer of 1945, her diary and papers were given to Otto Frank by Miep Gies, who had rescued them from the ransacked hiding place together with Bep Voskuijl.
-As Miep Gies wrote in her book, "Anne Frank Remembered", Mr. Frank immediately started to read the papers.
+As Miep Gies wrote in her book, Anne Frank Remembered, Frank immediately started to read the papers.
 Later he began transcribing them for his relatives in Switzerland.
 He was persuaded that Anne's writing shed light on the experiences of those who suffered persecution under the Nazis and was urged to consider publishing it.
 He typed out the diary into a single manuscript, editing out sections he thought too personal to his family or too mundane to be of interest to the general reader.
 The manuscript was read by Dutch historian Jan Romein, who reviewed it on 3 April 1946 for the Het Parool newspaper.
 This attracted the interest of Amsterdam's Contact Publishing, which accepted it for publication in the summer of 1946.
 Otto Frank is now recognized as a co-author of the diary.